top of page

 Dwelling Coverage: The Foundation of Your Homeowners Insurance Policy

-Written by Walter J. , insurance research contributor focused on homeowners insurance at Insurance Policy Authority.
 When people think about homeowners insurance, they often picture protection for everything inside their home — furniture, electronics, clothing, and personal belongings.
 While those items are important, the true foundation of any homeowners policy is dwelling coverage.
-This is the part of the policy that protects the physical structure of your home itself, and
+This is the part of the policy that protects the physical structure of your home itself, and it is often the most misunderstood.
+Dwelling coverage determines whether you can rebuild after a major loss or whethe

 Walter.
 J